spcmarine/Acebook-Web-App/README.md

 6. Install MongoDB
    ```
    brew tap mongodb/brew
-   brew install mongodb-community@4.4
+   brew install mongodb-community@5.0
    ```
-   *Note:* If you see a message that says `If you need to have mongodb-community@4.4 first in your PATH, run:`, follow the instruction and run the following command.
+   *Note:* If you see a message that says `If you need to have mongodb-community@5.0 first in your PATH, run:`, follow the instruction.
 Restart your terminal after this.
 7. Start MongoDB
    ```
-   brew services start mongodb-community@4.4
+   brew services start mongodb-community@5.0
    ```

 ### Start